joshfeldstein/joshfeldstein.github.io/_posts/2019-02-18-swimming-and-diving.markdown

 Another senior swimmer, Sophia Donati, is looking forward to the experiences ahead of her as she gets ready to head to the Patriot League powerhouse in Bucknell University, but the whole recruiting process was not easy.
 In the end, Bucknell’s leadership and teamwork was superior to those of other schools she looked at including University of Delaware, Duquesne and George Washington.

-“The team there were very close, and it showed during my visit.
+“The team there was very close, and it showed during my visit.
 It really meant a lot to me to fit in with the team dynamics and be a contributing factor to the team’s success,” Donati said.

 Donati set a personal best with a 24.36 second time in the 50 yard freestyle this past December and is currently ranked top 50 in the state.